madanh/gmove/index.md

 # Shoutout
 If you know a way to make this a reality, please let me know at [madanh2014 @ gmail.com](mailto://madanh2014@gmail.com) or [raise an issue on GitHub](https://github.com/madanh/gmove/issues).

+# Watch our progress
+**Subscribe to gmove email updates to see every step of this becoming a reality:**
 <script type="text/javascript">var submitted=false;</script>
 <iframe
   name="hidden_iframe"